-Basis and Conditions and Comments Amount Conditions and Comments Accommodation and Placements Placement and accommodation costs to be met in full for young people up to the age of 18.
+Basis and Amount Conditions and Comments Accommodation and Placements Placement and accommodation costs to be met in full for young people up to the age of 18.
 Where young people are moving into private sector accommodation the rent level must be within the Local Housing Allowance for that area.
 Any requirement to provide a deposit and rent in advance must be clarified prior to the tenancy agreement being authorised through HARP.
-Where young people are moving into private sector accommodation Since April 2008 Housing Benefit for private sector tenants who rent from a private landlord is calculated using the Local Housing Allowance (LHA) rates.
-The Rent Officer sets the level of the LHA for the different types of property in each LHA designated area; these are known as Broad Market Rental Areas. the rent level must be within the Local Housing Allowance rate for the given Under LHA, payments will generally be made directly to the tenant unless they are particularly 'vulnerable'.
+Where young people are moving into private sector accommodation the rent level Housing Benefit for private sector tenants who rent from a private landlord is calculated using the Local Housing Allowance (LHA) rates.
+The Rent Officer sets the level of the LHA for the different types of property in each LHA designated area; these are known as Broad Market Rental Areas.
+The same process and figures are used for Universal Credit housing costs. must be within the Local Housing Allowance rate for the given Under LHA, payments will generally be made directly to the tenant unless they are particularly 'vulnerable'.
 Care leaver status would, in principle, qualify a young person to have his or her LHA paid directly to the landlord.
 The intention of paying LHA directly to tenants is to encourage responsibility for paying the rent themselves. area.
 The current LHA rates will remain frozen until at least April 2020.
-Maximum weekly Local Housing Allowance rates from 1 st April 2017 are: Stevenage and North Herts: • shared accommodation £72.04 • one bedroom accommodation £122.36 South East Herts: • shared accommodation £74.79 • one bedroom accommodation £146.57 South West Herts: • shared accommodation £78.50 • one bed accommodation £156.00 shared accommodation £68.08 one bedroom accommodation £133.32
+Maximum weekly Local Housing Allowance rates from 1 st April 2018 are: Stevenage and North Herts: • shared accommodation £72.04 • one bedroom accommodation £129.81 South East Herts: • shared accommodation £74.79 • one bedroom accommodation £146.57 South West Herts: • shared accommodation £80.86 • one bed accommodation £160.68 shared accommodation £72.22 one bedroom accommodation £137.32